 Emmy-winning reporter Doug Shimell joined NBC10 in 1995.
-Prior to NBC10, Shimell reported for WTXF-TV in Philadelphia, reported and anchored for WDAF-TV in Kansas City, Missouri, and was a political reporter and tornado chaser for KFOR-TV in Oklahoma City, Oklahoma.
+Prior to NBC10, he reported for WTXF in Philadelphia, reported and anchored in Kansas City, Missouri, and was a political reporter and tornado chaser in Oklahoma City, Oklahoma.

-Born in New Rochelle, New York, Shimell grew up in Connecticut.
-He graduated from the University of South Carolina with a degree in Journalism.
-He is an avid tennis player, workout buff and is captain of NBC10's "Fighting Peacocks" gold medal-winning Dragonboat team.
+Shimell grew up in Connecticut and graduated from the University of South Carolina with a degree in Journalism.
+He is an avid tennis player, workout buff and is captain of NBC10's gold medal-winning Dragonboat team.
 He lives in Montgomery County.